ianklug/grooveboard/README.md

 Zipped gerber files are present for each variation of Grooveboard.
 They are called `<variation>-gerbers-v1.zip`.

-The least expensive way to obtain a Grooveboard for yourself is from [JLCPCB](https://jlcpcb.com).
+The least expensive way to obtain a Grooveboard for yourself if they are not currently on sale is likely from [JLCPCB](https://jlcpcb.com).
 However, they have a minimum order quantity of five boards.

-If you will be ordering from JLCPCB, use `<variation>-gerbers-jlcpcb-v1.zip`, and make sure to choose "Specify a location" under "Remove Order Number".
+If you will be ordering from JLCPCB, use `<variation>-gerbers-jlcpcb-v1.zip`, and choose "Specify a location" under "Remove Order Number".

-If you will be using JLCPCB's SMT assembly service, use `<variation>-bom.csv` and `<variation>-bottom-pos.csv` for your BOM and Centroid files.

-You will need to solder the USB-C connector yourself, as well as either the switches or the hot-swap sockets.
+For JLCPCB's SMT assembly service, select assembly for the bottom of the board.
+Use `<variation>-bom.csv` and `<variation>-bottom-pos.csv` for your BOM and Centroid files.
+Note that you will still need to obtain and solder the USB-C connector yourself, as well as the hot-swap sockets or the switches themselves.

 For the USB connector, use a [GCT USB4085](https://gct.co/connector/usb4085).

 For the hot-swap sockets, use [Kailh sockets](https://www.kailhswitch.com/mechanical-keyboard-switches/box-switches/mechanical-keyboard-switches-kailh-pcb-socket.html).
 Please note that the sockets are different for MX switches and Choc switches!